Slakky/EcoRef/README.md

 If I see something interesting on the 4 environments im prototiping now -> show different results (bugwas pyseer and different runs within pyseer) in the 4 different environments.

-Show whatever is my final result
+Show whatever is my final result if applicable

 ## Discussion